Stop Fighting With IDEs.

 Start Coding.

-The lightweight editor.
-Write code and run it.
+The lightweight IDE that lets you code.
+Write it, run it.
 That's it.

-Whether you're a student learning Swift, a professional testing an API, or someone who just wants to write code without waiting, this native Mac app gets out of your way.
+Whether you're picking up Swift, automating something in Python, or hacking on a JavaScript project, this native Mac app gets out of your way.
 Students and educators can apply for free academic access.
 Check out the [FAQ] section or visit our press kit for media resources.

 See It In Action